 Conceptually, the learned score function $\nabla_{\x_t} \log{p_t(\x_t)}$ guides the reverse diffusion process from noise to the data distribution, and the likelihood-related term $\nabla_{\x_t} \log p_t(\y \mid \x_t)$ ensures measurement consistency.
 When the model is trained unconditionally, the main challenge is the intractable denoiser posterior due to the lack of an explicit analytical expression for $\nabla_{\x_t} \log{p_t(\y \mid \x_t)}$; the exact relationship between $\y$ and intermediate states $\x_t$ is not well-defined, except at the initial state $\x_0$.

 \textbf{Solving inverse problems with latent diffusion models.}\quad For complex scenarios where direct application of pixel-based models is computationally expensive or ineffective, latent diffusion models (LDMs) offer a promising alternative \citep{rombach2022high}.
 Given data $\x \in \R^n$, the LDM framework utilizes an encoder $\mathcal{E}: \R^n \rightarrow \R^k$ and a decoder $\mathcal{D}: \R^k \rightarrow \R^n$, with $k \ll n$, to work in a compressed latent space. $\x_T$ is encoded into a latent representation $\z_T = \mathcal{E}(\x_T)$ and serves as the starting point for the reverse diffusion process.
-Then, $\z_0$ is decoded to $\x_0 = \mathcal{D}(\z_0)$, the final reconstruction of the image.
+Then, $\z_0$ is decoded to $\x_0 = \mathcal{D}(\z_0)$, the final image reconstruction.
 Using a \emph{latent} diffusion model introduces an additional complexity to solving inverse problems.
-The challenge arises from the nonlinear nature and non-uniqueness mapping of the encoder/decoder, discussed by~\citet{rout2023solving} in their proposed Posterior Sampling with Latent Diffusion (PSLD); PSLD improves performance by enforcing fixed-point properties on the representations.
+The challenge arises from the nonlinear nature and non-uniqueness mapping of the encoder/decoder~\citet{rout2023solving}; PSLD proposed to improve performance by enforcing fixed-point properties on representations.

 \textbf{Diffusion-based inverse problems addressing challenges of intractable denoiser posterior.}\quad To address the intractability of the gradient for the reverse diffusion, Diffusion Posterior Sampling (DPS)~\citep{chung2023diffusion}, approximates the probability $p(\y \mid \x_t) \approx p(\y | \hat{\x}_0 \coloneqq \mathbb{E}[\x_0 \mid \x_t])$ using the conditional expectation of the data.
 Extending to the latent case, \textit{Latent-DPS} uses $p(\y|\z_t) \approx p(\y|\hat{\x}_0 := \mathcal{D}(\mathbb{E}[\z_0|\z_t]))$~\citep{song2023solving}.
 Two intuitive drawbacks of this approach are that a) the image estimate $\hat{\x}_0$ is reconstructed using an expectation, which results in inaccurate estimations for multi-modal complex distributions, and b) the measurement gradient directly updates the noisy state $\x_t$, which may push away the state from the desired noise level at $t$.